 - Health Psychology, 6 ECTS, 4th Semester UNISR

-- Social Psychology, 6 ECTS, 4th Semester UNISR
+- Organizational Psychology, 6 ECTS, 4th Semester UNISR

 Electives courses and integrative psychological training (min 8 ECTS max 21ECTS):

 - Health Informatics, 4 ECTS, 4th Semester UNISR